rish-16/tp/docs/UserGuide.md

 - `APMT_INDEX`: Index of appointment in the Appointments panel
 - `PATIENT_INDEX`: Index of patient who should have this appointment
-- `DATETIME`: Date and time of appointment in format `yyyy-m-d HHmm`
+- `DATETIME`: Date and time of appointment in format `yyyy-mm-dd HHmm`
 - At least one of the optional fields should be present

 > :bulb: Use `i/PATIENT_INDEX` to change whose appointment it belongs to. <br>